AI4Agriculture/PyKGML_development/README.md

   • **unified_model_processing.ipynb** is a jupyter notebook to demonstrate the use of PyKGML.

-  The original code and clean-up versions of KGMLag-CO2 and KGMLag-N2O are stored in the folder "development materials":
+  The original code of KGMLag-CO2 and KGMLag-N2O and development code of PyKGML are stored in the folder "[development_materials](development_materials)":

   • KGMLag_CO2_pretrain_baseline.py and KGMLag_CO2_finetune_baseline.py are the original code from study 1.